Exploring the role of leader’s use of temporal communication in helping individuals transcend immediate gains and goals

 Lennick Faculty Fellow, December 2020-June 2021

-Understanding the Effects of Empathy and Inclusion in Organizations
+Understanding the Effects of Empathy on Inclusion in Organizations

 A substantial amount of sociological research finds that when women and underrepresented racial minority men move into jobs in which white men are the majority, they often report negative experiences related to interpersonal interactions, frequently involving exclusion and feeling invisible at work.
 Yet, surprisingly little research has studied interpersonal interactions as an obstacle to workplace diversity and inclusion.
 As a result, we may be missing an important piece of the puzzle […]